fusionjs/fusionjs/fusion-core/README.md

 #### Implementing HTTP endpoints

-A plugin can be used to implement a RESTful HTTP endpoint.
-To achieve this, simply run code conditionally based on the url of the request
+You can use a plugin to implement a RESTful HTTP endpoint.
+To achieve this, run code conditionally based on the URL of the request

 ```js
 app.middleware(async (ctx, next) => {